emojicode/emojicode.github.io/src/reference/generics.md

 > Dynamic casts involving generic type arguments are not possible yet.
 Please
 > specify the generic argument constraints of the class for compatibility with
 > future versions.

+>!H This is a 0.x limitation.
+Enhancements in the future will possibly
+>!H remove this limitation.

 When you perform a cast you must always specify the generic argument constraint for each argument.
 Example: